qdm12/My-Computing-course/02. Code writing/readme.md

 - Write explicit code
   - Choose names wisely (for *variables*, *functions*, etc.)
   - Comment your code
-  - Check the input which can be trash
+  - Check the input which can be trash :hankey:
 - Think as your code as re-usable :recycle:
 - Good example :wink: :
 ```python